corvis/prana_rc/README.md

 * Using device password is not supported
 * Reading information form built-in sensors (for Eco Energy series) is limited.
-At the moment VOC and CO2 sensors are not supported.
-* Changing brightness is not supported

 # Credits
 * Dmitry Berezovsky, author